-In scoping development of this 2013 IRWM Plan, the RWMG and RAC determined that improving the working relationships between IRWM stakeholders and regulatory agencies would facilitate better water management in the Region.
-As such, a planning study specifically geared toward identifying collaborative opportunities was prepared.
+During the course of the IRWM Program, the RWMG and RAC determined that improving the working relationships between IRWM stakeholders and regulatory agencies would facilitate better water management in the Region.
+As such, a planning study specifically geared toward identifying collaborative opportunities was prepared for the 2013 IRWM Plan, and its recommendations implemented as described in Chapter 11, Framework for Implementation, as described in this 2019 IRWM Plan.